 Resident-to-resident assault is a common occurrence in long-term care (LTC) facilities.
-Because of that, the staff must be properly trained on how to create a safe environment, and investigate and report incidents involving abuse in accordance with state law.
+Because of that, the staff must be adequately trained to create a safe environment and investigate and report abuse incidents following state law.
 Unfortunately, many LTC facilities fail to take appropriate measures and provide adequate training to their staff members to ensure resident safety.
-The abuse attorneys at Rosenfeld Injury Lawyers LLC represent patients who have been assaulted by other residents and caregivers while residing at Illinois long-term care homes like Bellwood Developmental Center.
+The personal injury attorneys at Rosenfeld Injury Lawyers LLC represent nursing home patients assaulted by other residents and caregivers at Illinois long-term care homes like Bellwood Developmental Center.

 Bellwood Developmental Center

-This Nursing Facility is an 82-certified-bed ‘for profit’ Home providing services and cares to residents of Bellwood and Cook County, Illinois.
+This Nursing Facility is an 82-certified-bed ‘for profit’ Home providing services and cares to Bellwood and Cook County, Illinois residents.
 The Long-Term Care Center is located at:

 105 Eastern Ave.